 Receivables from and payables to customers include amounts due on cash and margin transactions, including futures contracts transacted on behalf of customers.
 Securities owned by customers, including those that collateralize margin loans or other similar transactions, are not reported in the condensed consolidated statements of financial condition.
-Amounts receivable from customers that are determined by management to be uncollectible are recorded as "Customer bad debt" expense in the condensed consolidated statements of comprehensive income.
+Amounts receivable from customers that are determined by management to be uncollectible are recorded as "Customer bad debt" expense in the condensed consolidated statements of comprehensive income (see Current Expected Credit Losses above).